M-STEPHEN-RAJ/YouTube-Clone/SECURITY.md

 | 4.0.x   | :white_check_mark: |
 | < 4.0   | :x:                |

 ## Reporting a Vulnerability

-If you've found a security vulnerability in this project, please report it by following these steps:
+If you discover a security issue, please report it by opening an issue in this repository.
+We appreciate your help in keeping this project secure.

-Email: Send an email to security@yourdomain.com with details of the issue, including steps to reproduce and any relevant information.

 Security Advisory Process: